Mpox outbreaks in Africa are a global health emergency, WHO declares

 New form of mpox symptoms

-Earlier this year, scientists reported the emergence of a new form of the deadlier form of mpox, which can kill up to 10% of people, in a Congolese mining town that they feared might spread more easily.
+Earlier this year, scientists reported the emergence of a new form of mpox, which can kill up to 10% of people infected, in a Congolese mining town that they feared might spread more easily.
 Mpox mostly spreads via close contact with infected people, including through sex.

 Unlike in previous mpox outbreaks, where lesions were mostly seen on the chest, hands and feet, the new form causes milder symptoms and lesions on the genitals.
 That makes it harder to spot, meaning people might also sicken others without knowing they're infected.